MediaComem/minesweeper/INSTRUCTIONS.md

 Follow the instructions in the [project's README][readme] to run the application in production mode.

-> Note that you will once again recompile the application, this time in
+> :books: Note that you will once again recompile the application, this time in
 > production mode.
 >
-> To run an Elixir application in production, you must assemble a [Mix
+> :books: To run an Elixir application in production, you must assemble a [Mix
 > release][mix-release].
 This is basically the compiled application along with
 > the [Erlang/OTP][erlang] runtime, the [BEAM][beam], all packaged in a
 > directory which can be deployed anywhere.
 Actually, once you have created the